christopherhurt/Pioned/README.md

 **Chris**:

 ## Todo
-- [ ] Use environment variables to set the (websocket) host
-- [ ] Add current random color mask on top of players
 - [ ] Objective Tracking
 - [ ] Get favicon working on server
 - [ ] Cap on total number of trees for spawn trees